-Miranda Lambert Admits Carrie Underwood Is A Better Singer, ‘She Can Sing Circles Around Me’
+Miranda Lambert Admits Carrie Underwood Is A Better Singer: ‘She Can Sing Circles Around Me’

 “Miranda’s just so good at everything she does,” Carrie told the outlet of her friend at the time when asked about her anticipation for the album The Weight of These Wings, which the star has confessed was inspired by her divorce from former husband Blake Shelton.
 “She’s such a great songwriter.”

-The duo have notably been close friends for a number of years, even before their 2011 duet.
+The duo has notably been close friends for a number of years, even before their 2011 duet.

 E!
 News reported back in 2015 that Lambert even bought Underwood a motorcycle for thanking her for appearing on their powerhouse collaboration, which Carrie showed off on social media.